 Use these hair masks a couple times a month to moisturize and nourish you hair.

-1 Tablespoon olive oil: A natural conditioner, olive oil will make your hair stronger and more pliable, preventing breakage.
-It also adds that shine we all love because it locks in moisture.
+- 1 Tablespoon olive oil: A natural conditioner, olive oil will make your hair stronger and more pliable, while also preventing breakage.
+It also locks in moisture to add shine.

 Mix olive oil and brown sugar together in a bowl.
 Massage the mixture into your scalp to remove dead, flaky skin.
 Apply the remainder to the ends of your hair, leaving on for 20 minutes before rinsing.